Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Companies in the S&P 500 Index

 You may think that the index tracks the performance of 500 shares.
-But, it is tracking 505 shares.
+But it is tracking 505 shares.
 Why is that?
 The reason is, in fact, simple, some of the 500 companies in the index have different kinds of shares.
 For instance, Alphabet (the parent company of Google) offers two classes of shares with different voting rights.
 The index includes both kinds of shares for Alphabet.
-And it does the same for other companies from the index, resulting in 505 shares, at this time.
+And it does the same for other companies from the index, resulting in 505 shares now.

 1. Microsoft Corporation: 3.53%